aml3/RustTutorial/02_variables/variables.md

 let y = x as i32;
 ```

-Another example will help clarify with and the previous section.
+Another example will help clarify this and the previous section.
 This code
 recursively computes the number of steps in a number's Collatz seqeunce.

 ```rust